-There is also an argument to be made that the Japanese occupation influenced Singapore's eventual independence.
-Under Japanese rule, residents of Singapore were forced to contemplate their own racial and political identities.
-During the occupation, Malays were typically treated well, and often became pro-Japanese.107 Straits Chinese typically held opposing views because they were treated poorly.
+Japanese.
+Straits Chinese typically held opposing views.
 After Japanese forces were driven out, the divides within communities often became contentious.
-Ahmad Khan, a Singaporean who investigated wartime collaborators, stated, "If the Japanese Occupation may not have achieved anything else...it did create...political awakening."108 It is quite possible that the racial rifts which formed during occupation played a role in Singapore's eventual expulsion from Malaysia.
+Ahmad Khan, a Singaporean who investigated wartime collaborators, stated that "If the Japanese Occupation may not have achieved anything else...it did create...political awakening."
+It's quite possible that the racial rifts which formed during occupation played a role in Singapore's eventual expulsion from Malaysia.

 Once Singapore was independent, it had to create its own identity.
-As I mentioned before, Lee Kuan Yew wanted to avoid a racial split for this determination, so he decided to emphasize collective suffering to unify the country.
+As I mentioned before, Lee Kuan Yew wanted to avoid a racial split for this determination.
+He decided to emphasize collective suffering to unify the country.
 Wang Gungwu, a Singaporean scholar of China and the Chinese Diaspora, discusses another route and reason for creating a collective Singaporean identity.
-He references Singapore's national heritage and nation-building.
-Singaporean leaders made a conscious decision to de-emphasize any sense of history in their early years.109 According to Minister S. Dhanabalan, this was because "we were all too preoccupied with surviving the present to worry about recording it for the future."110 This sentiment was pushed even further by a fear that hunting for history would divide the nation.
-As a multiethnic country born of a colony, worries were that searching for history would either lead back to Europe or to each ethnicity's home country.111 These concerns ran so deeply that history as a subject was dropped from primary school curriculums in 1972.112 All of this is to say that for a period, Singapore had little, if any, cohesive sense of history or identity.
+He references Singapore's national heritage, and mentions another complexity in their journey to cohesion.
+Singaporean leaders made a conscious decision to deemphasize any sense of history in their early years.
+According to Minister S. Dhanabalan, this was because "we were all too preoccupied with surviving the present to worry about recording it for the future."
+This sentiment was pushed even further by a fear that hunting for history would divide the nation.
+As a multiethnic country born of a colony, worries were that searching for history would either lead back to Europe or to each ethnicity's home country.
+These concerns ran so deeply that history as a subject was dropped from primary school curriculums in 1972.120 All of this is to say that for a period, Singapore had little, if any, cohesive sense of history or identity.